Here, we define what we mean by “dirty data” – how common it is, where you can find it, and how you can fix it.

 Dirty data is the digital equivalent of a red shirt hidden inside your white laundry; many companies don’t spot it until everything is pink.

-The team at Pereview can help you identify existing dirty data, clean it, and keep it clean by aggregating all of your data into one place.
-An all-in-one solution for commercial real estate asset management, Pereview is the only Life of the Asset™ solution on the market today.
+An all-in-one solution for commercial real estate asset management, Pereview is the only Life of the Asset® solution on the market today.
 It integrates siloed systems and processes, allows for push-button reporting, creates a Single Source of Truth, and establishes standard workflows and guidelines for asset and data management.